coastalleaf/harbor/README.md

 ## Overview

-Harbor is a **Cloudflare Worker** that integrates with the Google PageSpeed Insights API to analyze the performance, accessibility, best practices, and SEO of a given URL.
-It supports both mobile and desktop strategies and provides detailed JSON responses with metrics, scores, and recommendations.
-This tool is designed for developers who want to monitor and improve website performance or adapt the worker for their own needs.
+Harbor is a lightweight and customizable Cloudflare Worker that leverages the Google PageSpeed Insights API to analyze the performance, accessibility, best practices, and SEO of a given URL.
+It provides actionable insights and detailed metrics that can be used to monitor, optimize, and improve website performance.
+Built for developers, Harbor is easy to deploy, extensible, and can be integrated into CI/CD pipelines, automated workflows, or reporting systems.

 ## Features